sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

 [ACCORDION-END]
 ---
 [ACCORDION-BEGIN [Step 4: ](Deploy your CAP application)] The SAP Event Mesh service is the messaging service that helps applications running on the SAP BTP to send and receive events.
-To work with events from SAP S/4HANA Cloud, we need an instance of the messaging service, which will act as a client to the SAP Event Mesh service.
+To work with events from SAP S/4HANA Cloud, you need an instance of the messaging service, which will act as a client to the SAP Event Mesh service.

 1. Add the following lines to the `mta.yaml` file: